Emilio-Vasquez/Students-Technical-Questions-App/README.md

 **Technical Questions App** is an interactive coding practice platform built for students at **Union College of Union County, NJ (UCNJ)**.
 Designed to simulate real-world technical interviews, it helps students sharpen their skills in **Python** and **SQL** through hands-on problem solving.

 Students can register, log in, browse categorized questions, write and submit code directly in the browser, and receive instant feedback.
-The platform features built-in progress tracking and secure sandboxed code evaluation—all wrapped in a responsive, user-friendly interface.
+The platform features built-in progress tracking and secure sandboxed code evaluation, all wrapped in a responsive, user-friendly interface.

 ## Table of Contents
 - [Overview](#overview)